SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_2/07-use_popcorn/README.md

 - Do you prefer smaller functions or components?
 - _You might need a new component_.

+# Component Categories

+Most of your components will _naturally_ fall into _one of three categories_:

+### 1. Stateless / Presentational Components

+- They don't have any state.
+- They are components that can receive some props and then simply present that data or some other content.
+- They are mostly small components.

+### 2. Stateful Components

+- They have state.
+- They can be usable

+### 3. Structural Components

+- These are the pages, layouts or screens of the application.
+- Results from composing alot of components together.
+- Thy can be large and non-reusable.
+- They provide some sort of structure to applications.

 # Key Notes

 - Thinking In React is all about State, Data Flow and Components.